JordanBienvenue/harmony-pnpm-mono/README.md

 ## Adding a changeset

-1. Run the command `pnpm changeset`
+1. Run the command `pnpm changeset` or `pnpm changeset --empty` without doing any releases.
 2. Select the packages you want to include in the changeset using ↑ and ↓ to navigate to packages, and space to select a package.
 Hit enter when all desired packages are selected.
 3. You will be prompted to select a bump type for each selected package.
 Select an appropriate bump type for the changes made.
 4. Your final prompt will be to provide a message to go alongside the changeset.